Guidelines for Staff providing references

 - where anonymity is not possible, the referee's consent to the disclosure will be sought and, if provided, the reference will be disclosed;

-- where such consent has been withheld, the University will honour the duty of confidentiality.
+- where such consent has been withheld, the University will honour the duty of confidentiality to the referee.

 It is important to note that current case law does not given any guidance on this issue and referees should be aware that, in the event of a court decision or enforcement action by the Information Commissioner, this policy regarding internal references may be modified.

-Referees should take particular care when writing or refusing to give a reference for a subject who has previously made allegations of race, sex or disability discrimination against the University or a member of staff.
-This could lead to a claim of victimisation i.e. that the subject has been treated less favourably as a result of having made the complaint.
+Referees should take particular care when writing or refusing to give a reference for a subject who has previously made allegations of discrimination on the grounds of race, sex or disability against the University or a member of staff.
+This could lead to a claim of victimisation; i.e. that the subject has been treated less favourably as a result of having made the complaint.
 Similarly a reference must not be discriminatory in its language or by implication.

 2. Practical Points to Consider When Drafting a Reference

-When giving references, the following points should be borne in mind to help minimise the risk of giving rise to a legal liability on the part of the person providing the reference and/or the University:
+When giving references, the following points should be borne in mind to help minimise the risk of a legal liability on the part of the person providing the reference and/or the University: